Prepare your school budget so you will have funds available for textbooks, tuition and technology.

 tuition payment deadlines may be as short as a few days after you register for a class.
 Pay your

-fees on time or your classes will be automatically dropped.
+fees on time or your classes may be automatically dropped.
 After the close of Advance Registration you will need to wait to add until the first day of instruction for the semester.
 When adding a class on the first day of instruction through the last day to add of the semester, the Bursar will charge a $25 late fee.

 3. Prepare for Learning